 Fortunately, we have had the privilege of introducing many educators from across Canada to our tutor training program.
 If you would like to take the training yourself, or would like to send a member of your team to our training, please check the link below.
 We look forward to meeting you.

-We will offer the TTDW program on February 18-20, 2020.
+We will offer the TPDW program online starting October 23 and running in 5 sessions to November 23, 2020.
 For more information about this workshop, please click here.